bajrangCoder/acode-plugin-acodex/readme.md

    - Within the popup window, you can input your prompt or query.
    - Upon entering your prompt, click the button provided to prompt the AI to generate a command based on your input.
    - The generated command will be written into the terminal.
 From there, you have the option to execute the command as is or modify it according to your requirements.

-> [!Warning]
-> Avoid prompts that may lead the AI to provide descriptive or explanatory responses instead of actionable commands.

 > [!Note]
 > Use AI wisely, as there may be token limits associated with your API key.
 Be mindful of your usage to avoid exceeding token limits and potential interruptions in service.